 - Endeavouring for Scriptural uniformity, by believing and teaching the same doctrine, worshipping according to the same pattern, and requiring the same standards for membership, in all our congregations.

 - Acknowledgment that whilst all who profess the true religion should seek ecclesiastical union in one visible church, the Church’s testimony to Biblical truth should never be diluted: therefore our separate stance from other denominations is our unavoidable duty at the present time.
+Our distinctives from other Presbyterian Churches in Scotland are summarised in the Statement of Differences approved by the Synod in 2019.

 6. Reformed in Godliness